 Iris Bohnet, the Albert Pratt Professor of Business and Government, is the Academic Dean of Harvard Kennedy School.
 As a behavioral economist, she combines insights from economics and psychology to improve decision-making in organizations and society, often with a gender or cross-cultural perspective.

 Candice Morgan leads strategy and programs at Pinterest to enhance a diverse and inclusive company.
-She has over a decade of experience in diversity strategy and practice from her time at Catalyst, the leading nonprofit for research, advisory, and practices on women in business, and is a frequent speaker and advisor at conferences and events worldwide.
+She has over a decade of experience in diversity strategy and practice from her time at Catalyst, the leading nonprofit for research, advisory, and practices on women in business.
+She is a frequent speaker and advisor at conferences and events worldwide.

 As part of her role, Candice thinks of initiatives to bring more diversity to the Pinterest product.
 One of the initiatives she’s currently working on with the engineering, product, and design teams is developing features like skin tone ranges, making the Pinterest search more inclusive.